 |Bank of America||$35||$30||$12|

 In general, online-only banks charge smaller amounts for each of these fees than traditional banks, and in some categories they charge no fee at all.
 We looked at some of the fees most common among banks and most likely to show up on your savings account statement.
 Check here for a rundown of the best options for savings accounts.

-Most major banks charge you $35 per overdrawn or NSF item, while online banks can charge as low as $5 per item.
+Most major banks charge you around $35 per overdrawn or NSF item.
 Overdraft fees are incurred when a bank accepts a charge on your account that is larger than your remaining available balance; if the bank chooses to refuse the charge instead, you will be billed an NSF fee.

 Such situations are more common with checking accounts, but savings accounts can also be overdrawn.
 Avoiding this fee will depend on how carefully and frequently you keep track of your account balance as your expenses roll in.
 In general, you will want to use a checking account for all your expenses, so that your savings account balance can grow and accumulate interest without interruption.

 A stop payment is a request you can make to prevent a specific transaction or personal check you have issued from being paid out.
-Most banks charge $30 for this service, while online banks usually charge $15 to $30.
+Most banks charge $30 for this service.
 While such situations may sometimes be unavoidable and unpredictable, you should do your best to make sure that you intend to back every transaction you authorize.

 Some brick-and-mortar banks charge you $1 to $5 for mailing printed statements every month, though most of these banks let you opt out and receive free email statements instead.
 Online banks, of course, offer more sophisticated online banking options, and rarely mail statements to begin with.
 You can dodge statement fees by requesting paperless statements and accessing them online if you need to print hard copies.